Rajapaksa ally named PM in Sri Lanka as protest site cleared

-Army and police personnel arrived in trucks and buses around midnight, removing tents and protest banners.
-They blocked off roads leading to the site and carried long poles.
+Before dawn, troops and police cleared the main protest camp near the presidential palace in the capital, Colombo, where demonstrators have gathered for the past 104 days.
+Army and police staff arrived in trucks and buses around midnight, removing tents and blocking roads leading to the site.

-On Monday, when he was then the acting president, Wickremesinghe declared a state of emergency that gave him broad authority to act in the interest of public security and order.
-Authorities have broad power to search premises and detain people, and Wickremesinghe can change or suspend any law.

-On Friday, he issued a notice under the state of emergency calling out the armed forces to maintain law and order nationwide.
-The emergency must be reviewed by Parliament regularly to decide whether to extend it or let it expire.

-Wickremesinghe, also 73, has wide experience in diplomatic and international affairs and has been overseeing bailout talks with the International Monetary Fund.
-He said Monday those discussions were near a conclusion and talks on help from other countries had also progressed.
+Earlier this week, Wickremesinghe said bailout talks with the International Monetary Fund were near a conclusion and talks on help from other countries had also progressed.
 He also said the government has taken steps to resolve shortages of fuel and cooking gas.

+Even after restoring order and installing a new government, the outlook for reaching agreement on a bailout remains unclear.
+The head of the IMF, Kristalina Georgieva, told the Japanese financial magazine Nikkei Asia this week that the fund hopes for a deal “as quickly as possible."

+But Wickremesinghe said earlier this month that the task was proving difficult because Sri Lanka is effectively bankrupt.

+Army soldiers stand guard after removing protesters and their tents from the site of a protest camp outside the Presidential Secretariat in Colombo, Sri Lanka, Friday, July 22, 2022.
+(AP Photo/Rafiq Maqbool)

+Army soldiers stand guard after removing protesters and their tents from the site of a protest camp outside the Presidential Secretariat in Colombo, Sri Lanka, Friday, July 22, 2022.
+(AP Photo/Rafiq Maqbool)

-Army soldiers clear anti-government protest camps after an eviction of protesters from the presidential secretariat premise in Colombo, Sri Lanka, Friday, July 22, 2022.
+Army soldiers stand guard near a barricade following an eviction of protesters from the presidential secretariat premise in Colombo, Sri Lanka, Friday, July 22, 2022.
 (AP Photo/Eranga Jayawardena)

 Credit: Eranga Jayawardena